sebnozzi/sliding-puzzle/README.md

 ### Scala.js Version

-You need to properly "install" Scala.js [as instructed](https://github.com/scala-js/scala-js/blob/master/README.md) on its website (clone, build and publish locally).

 #### Unoptimized / Development

 Development, or "unoptimized", mode compiles code very quick.
 The caveat is that the generated code is very big and takes longer for the browser to load.
+Nevertheless the loading time is small enough (around 5 seconds) to do development in this mode.

 Package unoptimized code with SBT with: